Parliamentary.ai

 Overview

 This bill establishes a new compensation scheme for individuals and businesses whose uninsured or inadequately insured property was damaged, destroyed, or stolen during a riot.
-It replaces the outdated Riot (Damages) Act 1886 and sets out clear procedures for claims, decision-making, and compensation limits.
+It repeals the outdated Riot (Damages) Act 1886 and sets out procedures for claims, decision-making, and payment limits.

 Description